 Title: Doing nutrition better: A fresh approach

-Fee: $95 general / $65 students.
-Price includes GST
+Fee: $95 general / $65 students (inc. GST)

 The workshop will be divided into two parts.
-In the first session, David Raubenheimer, Professor of Nutritional Ecology and Nutrition, will discuss a new view of nutrition, and show how it has been used to understand dietary choices and their consequences in many non-human species.
+In the first session, David Raubenheimer, Professor of Nutritional Ecology and Nutrition and Charles Perkins Centre Nutrition Theme leader, will discuss a new view of nutrition, and show how it has been used to understand dietary choices and their consequences in many non-human species.